 There are several criteria by which each Linux distro can be judged.
 For instance, the various types of distros can be grouped into three main categories: "complete install", "live CD", and "demo CD".
 The first category encompasses all distros that are intended to be installed on a PC's hard drive.
 Live CDs are those that a PC can boot off of, thereby allowing the user to try Linux without disturbing their Windows installations.
 Demo CDs are, naturally, for demonstrating the features of Linux in general and the chosen distro in particular.
 There is growing overlap between the first two categories, such as the increasingly popular Ubuntu Linux, which is distributed on two CDs — one for installing and one for booting.

 Possibly the best online resource for comparing the various Linux distros, is DistroWatch, which offers detailed information, links, and reviews of 441 different distros (as of this writing).
 That's an impressive number, considering the work involved in crafting a new variation of Linux.
-But it also can be an intimidating number of choices, and for that reason we will next consider some of the most popular options, and what characteristics would make a particular distro best suited for a computer user's needs.
+But it also can be an intimidating number of choices, and for that reason I will next consider some of the most popular options, and what characteristics would make a particular distro best suited for a computer user's needs.

 For the Masses